angular-redux/store/README.md

 ### `configureStore()`

-Initializes your ngRedux store.
+Adds your ngRedux store to NgRedux.
 This should be called once, typically in your top-level app component's constructor.

 __Arguments:__